-Section A: Responsibility - Management of this organization shall be vested in an bylaws.
+Section A: Responsibility - Management of this organization shall be vested in an Executive staff advisor.

-Executive Board responsible to the entire membership to uphold these the staff advisor.
+Board responsible to the entire membership to uphold these bylaws.

-Section B: Membership - This board shall consist of the officers as listed in Article III and of the organization to organize and plan future activities.
+Section B: Membership - This board shall consist of the officers as listed in Article III and the the organization to organize and plan future activities.

-Section C: Meetings - This Board shall meet at least once between body meetings staff or faculty member to serve as the advisor of the Student Government
+Section C: Meetings - This Board shall meet at least once between body meetings of faculty member to serve as the advisor of the Student Government Association.